Luks17/wanda/README.md

 # Wanda - An Audio Transcripter Bot for WhatsApp

-  Wanda is a WhatsApp bot that receives audio messages and sends the text transcript.
+  Wanda is a WhatsApp bot that receives audio messages and sends back the text transcript.

 ## Installation and usage